 Information for international students

-If English is not your first language you'll need IELTS 6.5 (Academic) with a minimum of 6.0 in each component or equivalent.
+If English is not your first language you'll need IELTS 6.5 (Academic) with a minimum of 6.0 in each component.

 Fees and funding